estruyf/blog-content/content/posts/2020-09-11-running-a-static-online-store-with-the-power-of-power-platform-and-azure.md

 Compared to the previous function, this contains a lot more logic, so we choose to handle it via Azure Functions.

-## Workshop

-Are you interested to learn more about this approach?
-I am currently working on a workshop where you can learn more and reuse this approach for running your own business on top of Microsoft 365, Azure, and the PowerPlatform.

-You can find more information on the [Running a small business website powered by Microsoft 365 and Azure](https://www.eliostruyf.com/workshops/running-a-small-business-website-powered-by-microsoft-365-and-azure/) workshop page.

 ## Ignite and podcasts

 Our shop and approach gained a lot of interest from the Microsoft 365 & Azure community.